dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 * All of the parameters are from a set of known types&dagger; or any [primitive type](/dotnet/api/system.type.isprimitive) that hasn't changed since the previous set of parameters were set.

-  &dagger;Blazor's framework uses a set of built-in rules and explicit parameter type checks for change detection.
+  &dagger;The Blazor framework uses a set of built-in rules and explicit parameter type checks for change detection.
 These rules and the types are subject to change at any time.
 For more information, see the [`ChangeDetection` API in the ASP.NET Core reference source](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Components/src/ChangeDetection.cs).

   [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]